jesse-spevack/game/README.md

 - Email campaigns
   - investigate https://loops.so/pricing
-- User should be able to set the level of the player
 - Change team name
 - Timzone edit more obvious
 - More in game feedback